Frequently Asked Questions about Visual MODFLOW Flex

 In the Output, there is a new Lake Budget option for Graphs that allow for showing time series plots of the lake parameters: stage, precipitation, evaporation, runoff, volume changes.
 You can chart results from a single model or load multiple model results on the same plot, for comparing different model scenarios.

-I’m trying to install the Visual MODFLOW, however I receive an error that “Installer is not valid”, what should I do?
+I’m trying to install Visual MODFLOW Flex, however I receive an error that “Installer is not valid”.
+What should I do?

 MODFLOW-USG is a new version of the MODFLOW groundwater flow simulation code developed by the United States Geological Survey (USGS) which uses unstructured grids instead of rectilinear grids to discretize the model domain.

 An unstructured grid is made up of triangular, rectangular or other polygon shaped geometries individually or in combination to discretize the groundwater model domain.
-This is in contrast to MODFLOW-2005 which uses structured, rectilinear grids.
+This is in contrast to previous versions of MODFLOW, including MODFLOW-2005 which uses structured, rectilinear grids.
 Unstructured grids require the use of the finite volume method whereas traditional structured grids are used with the finite difference method.

-Although MODFLOW-USG can be used with any grid geometry – triangles, rectangles, polygons – Visual MODFLOW Flex supports polygonal unstructured grids made up of Voronoi Cells.
+Although MODFLOW-USG can be used with any grid geometry – triangles, rectangles, polygons – Visual MODFLOW Flex supports unstructured grids made up of polygonal Voronoi Cells or rectangular Quadtree cells.

-Voronoi Cells make up all unstructured grids in Visual MODFLOW Flex.
+Voronoi Cells are one of the types of unstructured grid supported in Visual MODFLOW Flex.
 Voronoi Cells are a special type of polygon that honors the Control Volume Finite Difference (CVFD) constraints required by MODFLOW-USG.
 Using this grid geometry with MODFLOW-USG results in an efficient and robust numerical grid that can handle complex hydrogeological geometries and boundaries with ease – similar to triangles, but with a higher degree of accuracy.

 Learn more about Voronoi Cells.